KPourgourides/UAVTrafficPy/paper/paper.md

  - name: KIOS Research and Innovation Center of Excellence, University of Cyprus, Nicosia, Cyprus
    index: 1
    ror: 037ez2r19
-date: 4 August 2025
+date: 5 August 2025
 bibliography: paper.bib
 ---

 # Summary

-This paper introduces UAVTrafficPy, an open-source Python package for scientific analysis and visualization of UAV-based traffic data.
-This tool provides users with the ability to extract important information and make insightful visualizations regarding UAV-based traffic datasets, with a significant focus on signalized intersections in urban networks.
-UAVTrafficPy was developed within the ERC project "URANUS" to help researchers or students working in UAV-related transportation research with their tasks by providing ready-to-use tools for analysis and visualization.
+This paper presents UAVTrafficPy, an open-source Python package for scientific analysis and visualization of UAV-based traffic data.
+This tool enables users to extract important information and make insightful visualizations regarding UAV-based traffic datasets, with a primary focus on urban environments, such as arterials and intersections.
+UAVTrafficPy was developed within the ERC project "URANUS" to support researchers and students in UAV-driven transportation research, by offering a ready-to-use framework for data analysis and visualization.

 # Statement of need